Linux

 enable = true;

-settings.PermitRootLogin = "yes"; # Allow root login (optional, for security reasons, you may want to disable this)
+settings.PermitRootLogin = "yes"; # Allow root login (optional, but consider disabling it for security)

 settings.PasswordAuthentication = true; # Enable password authentication